Jovan Jovanović (politician)

 Jovan Jovanović (Јован Јовановић; born 10 June 1970) is a Serbian politician and diplomat.
-He has served in the National Assembly of Serbia since 2016, originally with the reformist It's Enough – Restart association and later with the Civic Platform.
+He served in the National Assembly of Serbia from 2016 to 2020, originally with the reformist It's Enough – Restart association and later with the Civic Platform.
 Jovanović was previously Serbia's ambassador to Indonesia and several other countries in Southeast Asia.

 Early life and career

 Jovanović is a graduate of the University of Belgrade Faculty of Political Sciences and has a master's degree in Public and International Affairs from the University of Pittsburgh Graduate School of Public and International Affairs.
 He has been an Edward Mason Fellow and a Harvard International Student Fellow of Harvard Kennedy School, where he also received a Masters of Public Administration, and has been active in numerous media, academic, and administrative projects since 2000.

 Jovanović was a foreign policy advisor in the office of Serbia's deputy prime minister between 2004 and 2006, working with ministers Miroljub Labus and Ivana Dulić-Marković.
 In 2010, he was a special assistant to Dino Patti Djalal, spokesperson for Indonesian president Susilo Bambang Yudhoyono.
 From 2012 to 2014, Jovanović served as Serbia's ambassador to Indonesia and was also a non-resident ambassador to Thailand, Cambodia, Singapore, Malaysia, the Philippines, Vietnam, Brunei, East Timor, and the Association of Southeast Asian Nations (ASEAN).